 Here are some ideas to consider as you create the tenancy mix analysis and plan for the landlords that you work with.

-- The outgoings that apply to property occupancy will have an impact on the landlords net income and tenant occupancy.
-Those outgoings could be part of the lease and rental recovery strategy use by the landlord.
-Review those outgoings to ensure that they are compare of all to local market trends and are not above the averages when it comes to property operating costs.
-Any investment property with higher outgoings will be harder to lease and will therefore require a specific leasing strategy to offset the outgoings cost problem.
+- OCCUPANCY COSTS AND OUTGOINGS: The outgoings that apply to property occupancy will have an impact on the landlords net income and tenant occupancy.
+Those outgoings could be part of the lease and rental recovery strategy used by the landlord.
+Review those outgoings to ensure that they compare of all to local market trends and are not above the averages when it comes to property operating costs.
+Any investment property with higher outgoings will be harder to lease and will, therefore, require a specific leasing strategy to offset the outgoings cost problem.

 So these are some of the ideas that can be applied to establishing a tenant mix strategy.
 When you have this information, you can move into the second phase of the process which will involve the choice of tenants, tenant placements, and clustering.